Frequently Asked Questions

 No, the SELECT hinge has an anodized finish to protect it from corrosion.
 The anodized aluminum has an oxide film that penetrates the metal, leaving an extremely hard surface resistant to corrosion.

 Unfinished metal risks corrosion.
 Metal frames and doors present no problem due to anodization or use of primer or paint.

 What finish is available from stock?

-Clear (204R1) with a minimum .4 mil thickness and Dark Bronze (215R1) with a minimum .7 mil thickness.
-Contact SELECT to inquire about other custom finishes such as black, champagne or bright gold (polished brass).
+Clear (204R1) and Dark Bronze (215R1).
+Many hinges are also stocked in Black (315AN).
+Contact SELECT to inquire about other custom finishes such as champagne or matte gold.
 Custom paint colors are also available.

 What is anodizing?

 Anodizing is an electro chemical process.
 Extruded aluminum products are immersed in a solution under controlled conditions.
 An electrical current passes through the solution to produce an aluminum oxide film on the products being anodized.
 The oxide film penetrates the aluminum pores, leaving an extremely hard surface resistant to corrosion.
 The oxide film will grow to a specific thickness at a determined voltage.
 The thickness of the oxide film generates colors.
 This voltage controlled growth means the integral color is voltage controlled as well.
 Anodizing is stated to be an environmentally friendly metal finishing process.
 For more information on anodizing, visit the Aluminum Anodizers Council web site.

 Does SELECT offer custom-painted hinges as well?

 Yes, but (except for Bone White gear caps up to 95"2413 mm) not from stock.
 SELECT uses Kynar 500, a two coat resin-based system.
 Kynar 500 resin-based coatings have outperformed other coating systems in Florida exposure (45 degree South) tests for 10 to 17 years.